MirazIbnsina/LineCodingBinary/README.md

 Solution in the image.

+# Contact
-contact for creat any solution generator making tool- mirazibnsina@outlook.com
+For create any solution generator making tool- mirazibnsina@outlook.com